ioilmio/form/README.md

 This project is to show our basic HTML and CCS skills cloning the main features of Youtube.com main page.

-## Built With

-- HTML,
-- CCS,
-- Love

 ## Live Demo

 [Live Demo Link](https://raw.githack.com/ioilmio/form/sign-up/index.html)